-When the C#/G# key is not closing anymore, it could either be caused by a broken spring or that the spring jumped out of its position.
+When the C#/G# key is not closing anymore it could be caused by either a broken spring, or a spring that has jumped out of its position.

-For clarinet: If you feel comfortable to take out the screw of the ring key to unmount the E-ring key, take it off and then remove the rod of the C#/G# key as well.
-Wrap a rubber band around the pad cup of the key. (see picture) Then remount the C#/G# key again to the instrument and pull the rubber band around the instrument until it gets wraps around the C#/G# post (see picture) and remount the E key.
+For clarinet: If you feel comfortable taking out the screw of the ring key to unmount the E-ring key, take it off and then remove the rod of the C#/G# key as well.
+Wrap a rubber band around the pad cup of the key. (see picture) Then remount the C#/G# key again to the instrument and pull the rubber band around the instrument until it gets wrapped around the C#/G# post (see picture) and remount the E key.
 The rubber band needs to have the right length to be functional.
-If it is to short, it will be to hard to press.
-If it is to long, it would close the key. securely
+If it is too short, it will be too hard to press.
+If it is too long, it will close the key completely.

 For Buffet bass clarinet:

 Since the G#/C# key mechanism includes 2 keys, the rubber band needs to be wrapped around the backside of the C#/G# lever.

 A broken spring might be hard to detect.since it seams to be still in place

 Wrap rubber band around the arm which presses down the C"/G# key.